 In my first full-time job, I discovered the world of numbers.
 From 2001 to 2015 I worked in various areas of finance in Polish and international companies.

-Three years ago, my life changed and we moved to Dusseldorf.
-Not working I engaged myself in many different activities: volunteering in school, being a part of the International Women in Business Düsseldorf leadership team, learning German, and painting.
+In 2016, my life changed and we moved to Dusseldorf.
+Not working, I engaged myself in many different activities: volunteering in school, being a part of the International Women in Business Düsseldorf Board team, learning German, and painting.
 I’ve met many interesting people, made friendships, traveled, and above all I’ve got closer to my two great daughters and my husband.

 Eva Wright, Germany